-17.3.2 ORE TRANSPORTATION
+17.2.4 ORE TRANSPORTATION

-The crushed ore is transported from the Lac Guéret site to the Baie-Comeau site by road trucks.
-The ore transportation will operate seven days a week and ten months per year - ore transportation is planned to be stopped during the spring (generally April and May) when loads on the road have to be reduced for thaw.
-However, if needed transport may be maintained but at a reduced tonnage.
+The ore will be transported from the Lac Guéret site to the Baie-Comeau site by road trucks.
+The ore transportation should operate seven days a week and ten months per year - ore transportation is planned to be stopped during the spring (generally April and May) when the forest road is softer and more fragile due to the presence of water from melting snow.
+However, if needed transport may be maintained (but at a reduced tonnage since this will also coincide with thaw period on the public roads).